quat1024/apathy/README.md

 * *revenge rule*: The attacker can target if they were recently provoked.
 * *last resort rule*: If *all* of the previous rules returned "pass", this determines their behavior.

+Rules are evaluated top-to-bottom (in an order you specify) and the first one that doesn't `pass` is the end result.

+If you need more control over rules, such as AND/ORing, getting more copies of each rule, or applying radically different rules for each difficulty:

+* let me get the JSON system in :)
-If you need rules in a different order, see the Clojure scripting documentation below.
+* also see the Clojure scripting documentation below.

 ## Clojure?